Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 * **Virtual Machines** - 2 for QlikView Server, 2 for QlikView Publisher, 2 for file server clustering

-* **Load Balancer** - Distribute HTTPS requests to QlikView-related VMs.
-Ensures traffic is balanced when multiple VMs are available and maintains connectivity when one or more VMs is offline.
+* **Application Gateway** - Distribute HTTPS requests to web app or QlikView Servers, as appropriate.
+    * **Web Application Firewall** - A feature of the Application Gateway.
+Applies additional security filtering to ensure malicious traffic doesn't reach either endpoint.

+* **Azure Security Center** - Monitor our Azure infrastructure and alert security staff about possible issues.

 ## Virtual Machines